 The experience of Axis troops being held as POWs depended on which of the Allies took them prisoners and when they were taken during the war.
 From an official standpoint, POWs were the responsibility of the nation whose military accepted their surrender.
 Therefore, if a prisoner was captured by the British, US or Soviets, it was those nations responsibility to assume the cost of those prisoners captivity.
 These factors lead to widely varying experience for POWs, for better and worse.

-POWs in the UK
+Axis POWs held by the British in the UK

 The British, the longest participant in the war among the Grand Alliance, did not take a significant number of German and Italian POWs until late 1942 and early 1943.
 It was during that time the British and United States did the lion share of fighting, leading to Germany and Italy’s expulsion from North Africa.
 This first significant wave of POWs began at the British victory in the Second Battle of El Alamein in November 1942, culminating with the Axis surrender in Tunisia in May 1943.
 Consequently the Western Allies captured over 350,000 Axis troops.